Chicago Wisdom Tooth Extraction

 The average adult human mouth is designed to hold around 28 teeth comfortably – however, most adults end up with 32 teeth overall.
 These additional four teeth are the wisdom teeth (AKA third molars).
 It is thought among linguists that they are called wisdom teeth because they appear at an age when a person matures into adulthood and is “wiser” than when other teeth have erupted.
 The third molars usually appear between the ages of 17 and 25.

 Because human jaws have become smaller throughout evolutionary history, when wisdom teeth form they often become impacted, or blocked, by the other teeth around them.
 Also, if the tooth partially erupts, food can get trapped in the gum tissue surrounding it, which can lead to bacteria growth and, possibly, a serious infection.
-Therefore, Dr. Katabi and Dr. Smythe recommend that patients in their mid-teenage years undergo an evaluation at Armitage Oral Surgery.
+Therefore, Dr. Katabi recommends that patients in their mid-teenage years undergo an evaluation at Armitage Oral Surgery.

-Drs.
-Katabi and Smythe strongly recommend that patients remove wisdom teeth when they are young adults, in order to “prevent future problems and to ensure optimal healing.”
+Dr. Katabi strongly recommends that patients remove wisdom teeth when they are young adults, in order to “prevent future problems and to ensure optimal healing.”
 People who have oral surgery after the age of 35 have higher risks for complications, harder surgeries, and longer healing times than those who get them removed in their late teens or early 20’s.
 The best time to get the wisdom teeth out is when the roots are about two-thirds formed, which is generally between the ages of 15 to 18.

 For our adult patients, we take extra care to determine whether to recommend surgery or to just continue observation until an intervention is absolutely necessary.
 In addition, when we treat adult patients, we utilize special expertise and techniques and on occasions, regenerative materials to promote optimal healing that can be just as good as a young adult or teenager.